jeremymcwilliams/pubcom/README.md

 -imagemagick
 -html5 boilerplate

+Some Requirements:
-Requires symbolic link to Desktop set in your local code directory
+1) Symbolic link to Desktop set in your local code directory -this may require un-doing and re-doing the symbolic link on a local computer -in terminal, navigate to /Library/WebServer/Documents/pubcom/ and do the following: rm Desktop ln -s /Users/{username}/Desktop Desktop
+(replacing {username} with your real username)

+2) A writable directory on your Desktop called "OmekaCSVfiles"